 Linzer Cookies with Homemade Orange Marmalade are a special treat, perfect for the holiday season.
 These lovely sandwich cookies will remind you of stained glass, and will likely be the first eaten off the cookie tray!

-Winter in Phoenix is when the citrus trees deliver their goods, and it couldn’t be more lovely.
-Even after living here for more than 20 years, it’s still such an exciting time!
+Winter in Phoenix is when the citrus trees deliver their goods and it couldn’t be more lovely time.
+Even after living here for more than 20 years, it’s still such a delight!

 Who wouldn’t be thrilled by rolling out the back door to pluck some oranges and lemons from the trees?

-We try to put our citrus fruit to good use, and that usually includes a batch of limoncello, a few jams, and Lemon Meringue Tartlets.
+We always put our citrus fruit to good use, and that usually includes a batch of limoncello, a few jams, and Lemon Meringue Tartlets.
 Not only is it time for citrus, but it’s time for holiday cookies and I wanted to make Linzer Cookies with Homemade Orange Marmalade.

-Since we’re talking cookies, let me lay a few of my favorites on you: Almond-Orange Biscotti are a must in my family around the holidays.
+Let me lay a few of my favorite cookies on you (perfect for the holiday season): Almond-Orange Biscotti are a must in my family around the holidays.
 They’re even better if you have a cup of coffee or hot cocoa to dip them in!

 Lemon Iced Gingersnap Cookies have “holidays” written all over them, and they’re gluten free, too.
 Orange-Amaretto Pizzelle Cookies are another favorite for the season — a classic Italian treat you’ll love.